 - How involved will your friends and family be in the strategic and managerial decisions?

 - Will this change the way your business is structured?

 - What does repayment look like?

-However you decide to structure it, work with a lawyer to put the agreement in writing.
+However you decide to structure it, work with a legal professional to put the agreement in writing.